Korni Grupa: Early years (1968–1969)

-The new Korni Grupa singer became Dalibor Brun from Rijeka, a former member of the band Uragani (recording the single "Deborah" with them), with whom Korni Grupa recorded their first hits "Magična ruka" ("The Magic Hand"), "Sonata" and "Dzum-ram".
-With Brun, himself fostering a typically festival singer image, but a rock vocal style, the band succeeded in maintaining a double track career – alternating between being a festival band performing commercial pop rock songs on one hand and a progressive rock band following the current global rock musical trends on the other.
+The new Korni Grupa singer became Dalibor Brun from Rijeka, a former member of the band Uragani (recording the single "Deborah" with them).
+It was with Brun that Korni Grupa recorded their first hits "Magična ruka" ("The Magic Hand"), "Sonata" and "Dzum-ram".
+With Brun—himself fostering a typical festival singer image but a rock vocal style—the band succeeded in maintaining a double track career: alternating between being a festival band performing commercial pop rock songs on one hand and a progressive rock band following the current global rock musical trends on the other.
 With the folk-influenced song "Pastir i cvet" ("A Shepperd and a Flower"), the band appeared at the Singing Europe festival in Scheveningen, Netherlands winning the Golden Pier award for the most original act, despite being in competition with acts such as the Wallace Collection and Olivia Newton-John.
 The song, released as a single during 1969 by PGP-RTB, with "Ako budeš sama" ("If You Were Alone") as the B-side, featured Balkan folk instruments šargija, tarabuka and frula.
 This was however, the last recording with Brun as he, becoming less enthusiastic about the band's work, decided to leave the band conventionally.
 Having left Korni Grupa, Brun returned to Rijeka and joined the band Bohemi (The Bohemians), eventually starting a successful career as a pop singer.

 Dado Topić years (1969–1971)

-After Brun's departure, owing to the mutual friendship with dancer Lokica Stefanović, the new Korni Grupa vocalist became Dado Topić, a former member of the Osijek band Dinamiti.
-With Topić the band appeared at the Opatija festival, performing the song "Devojčice mala" ("Little Girl"), which was released on a split single with the song "Priča se" ("Rumour Has It") by the quartet 4M.
+After Brun's departure, owing to the mutual friendship with dancer Lokica Stefanović, the new Korni Grupa vocalist became Dado Topić, formerly of the Osijek-based Dinamiti.
+With Topić, the band appeared at the Opatija festival, performing the song "Devojčice mala" ("Little Girl"), which would be released as a split single with the quartet 4M's song "Priča se" ("Rumour Has It").
 With Topić, the band held their first solo concert in Belgrade, on 6 November 1969 in Belgrade Youth Center.
 The concert was entitled "Uz malu pomoć naših frendova" ("With a Little Help from Our Friends").
 As the audience entered the Center's hall, they were greeted by the Yugoslav People's Army Guard military band performing marches and instrumental covers of Korni Grupa songs, and prior to the band's performance, on stage appeared judo fighters, ladies walking dogs and gallows with a hanged friar.
 During the concert the band performed only their progressive rock repertoire.

-Soon after, Kacl left the band and decided to retire from music.
-He was replaced by Josip Boček, Topić's former bandmate from Dinamiti who at the time was playing in his own band Boček i Tri (Boček and Three).
+Soon after, Kacl left the band and decided to retire from the music business.
+He was replaced by Josip Boček, Topić's former Dinamiti bandmate who at the time fronted his own band Boček i Tri (Boček and Three).
 The new lineup started working on their own vision of progressive music, making recordings of the songs "Jedna žena" ("A Woman"), "Prvo svetlo u kući broj 4" ("The First Light in the House Number 4"), co-written by Topić and Kovač, classical music-inspired "Etida" ("Étude") and "Žena je luka a čovek brod" ("Woman is a Harbor and Man is a Ship").